Jefferson49/ExtendedImportExport/README.md

 **Please note that everyone with access to the authorization key, can download GEDCOM files from your webtrees installation.**

+**It is highly recommended to use the HTTPS protocol** (i.e. URLs with https://...) in order to encrypt the URL parameters, especially the authorization key.

 Please note that the earlier **versions v1.0.0 and v2.0.0 did NOT use an authorization key**.
 This means that installing this module versions enables everyone, who can reach the webtrees URL, to download the GEDCOM files from webtrees.
 Therefore, you should consider to use this module versions in secure private networks only or apply additional access restrictions, e.g. for certain IP addresses only.

 ## Installation